TACC/Lmod/docs/source/100_generic_modules.rst

    compilers, programs like git and so on.
 #.
 Core software goes in `/apps/<app-name>/<app-version>`.
    So git version 2.3.4 goes in  `/apps/git/2.3.4`
 #.
-Compiler-dependent module files go in
+Compiler-dependent modulefiles go in
    `/apps/mfiles/Compiler/<compiler>/<compiler-version>/<app-name>/<app-version>`
    using the **two-digit** rule (discussed below).
 So the Boost 1.55.0 modulefile built with gcc/4.8.3 would be found in